wxWidgets/Phoenix/README.rst

 All aspects of the wxPython Phoenix build are managed through a series of commands provided by the build.py script.
-There is also a setup.py script available for those who are used to the standard distutils or setuptools types of builds.
-The setup.py script assumes that all of the code generation steps have already been performed, and so it is suitable for use when building from a source snapshot tarball or when using easy_install or pip.
-The setup.py script will delegate to build.py for the actual build, and build.py will delegate to setup.py when doing setuptoolsy things like performing an install or building a wheel.
+There is also a setup.py script available for builds using setuptools.
+The setup.py script assumes that all of the code generation steps have already been performed, and so it is suitable for use when building from a source snapshot tarball or when using pip.
+The setup.py script will delegate to build.py for the actual build, and build.py will delegate to setup.py when using pip or building a wheel.

 Using the build.py script allows for greater control over the build process than setup.py does, including commands for performing the various